ocademy-ai/machine-learning/open-machine-learning-jupyter-book/deep-learning/image-classification.md

 ### VGGNet

 The VGG (Visual Geometry Group) multilayer network model has 19 more layers than AlexNet, verifying that increasing the depth in the network structure can directly affect the model performance.
 The design idea of VGG is to increase the depth of the network and use a small size convolutional kernel instead.
 As shown in the figure below, three 3×3 convolutional kernels are used to replace the 7×7 convolutional kernels in AlexNet, and two 3×3 convolutional kernels are used to replace the 5×5 convolutional kernels, which can increase the depth of the network and improve the model effect while ensuring the same perceptual field.
 The number of model parameters and operations can be reduced by using smaller 3×3 Filters, and the image feature information can be better retained.
 The specific advantages of the improvement are summarized as follows.

-- Using small 3×3 filters to replace large convolutional kernels
+- Using small 3×3 filters to replace large convolutional kernels.
 - After replacing the convolution kernel, the convolution layers have the same perceptual field.
-- Each layer is trained by Re LU activation function and batch gradient descent after convolution operation
+- Each layer is trained by Re LU activation function and batch gradient descent after convolution operation.
 - It is verified that increasing the network depth can improve the model performance Although, VGG has achieved good results in image classification and localization problems in 2014 due to its deeper network structure and low computational complexity, it uses 140 million parameters and is computationally intensive, which is its shortcoming.

 :::{figure-md} 02_VGG_structure